Man looking at sharks at Georgia Aquarium in Atlanta, Georgia

 Okefenokee Swamp.
 Photo by @fosterino

 The Okefenokee Swamp is the largest blackwater swamp in North America, running along the border between Georgia and Florida.
-Stephen C. Foster State Park, which is located within the swamp, has been named the first International Dark Sky Park in Georgia, which makes it a prime destination for stargazers.
+Stephen C. Foster State Park, which is located within the swamp, was named the first International Dark Sky Park in Georgia, which makes it a prime destination for stargazers.

 Visit Stephen C. Foster State Park